 The hotel had 68 rooms which all offer an impossibly beautiful ocean view leading out of the fjord.
 The design is classic yet romantic with a warm touch and the rooms are spacious.
 On the walls, you see photos from the daily life in Siglufjörður in the olden times, a vision into the culture and heritage of this vibrant community.
 Guests also have complimentary access to a sauna and hot tubs!

 Sigló Hotel offers not one, not two restaurants but three so you can easily find something for you and your travel companions.
 There is the restaurant Sunna, Kaffi Rauðka and Hannes Boy.

-If you are looking for views and luxury in Reykjavík Tower Suites is where you should lay your head.
-In total there are eight suites situated at the 20th floor in downtown Reykjavík.
+If you are looking for views and luxury Reykjavík Tower Suites is where you should lay your head.
+In total there are eight suites situated on the 20th floor in downtown Reykjavík.
 This is a rare find as Icelanders aren’t exactly known for their skyscrapers which is also why you will have the skyline to yourself!

 Each of the suites has its own character and offers a 360° panoramic view over Reykjavík and often all the way to the next peninsula offering visuals of glaciers and volcanoes.
-The suites can be booked with a 24/7 service which will provide you with anything you might need during your stay, starting with a welcoming glass of bubbly.
+The suites can be booked with a 24/7 service that will provide you with anything you might need during your stay, starting with a welcoming glass of bubbly.
 The suites offer what they like to call an invisible service where the check-in is on your smartphone and a member of staff is only a few clicks away.